SoftUni-Internal/interactive-content/EN/09-Design-Patterns/00-Design-patterns.md

 # Design Patterns

-In software engineering design patterns represents **general** and **reusable solutions** to frequent problems in software design.
+In software engineering design patterns represent **general** and **reusable solutions** to frequent problems in software design.

 It is important to understand, that design patterns **by themselves are not finished and ready for implementation templates**.

 They are more like a **description of templates** for how to solve problems that can be used in many situations.

-Why we use **design patterns**?
+Why do we use **design patterns**?

-By using design patterns we can solve software structural problems and speed the development process by providing **well-proven development paradigms**.
+By using design patterns we can solve software structural problems and speed up the development process by providing **well-proven development paradigms**.

 Also, we can prevent later issues that can cause serious problems and by using design patterns we improve code readability.